chmp/framequery/Readme.md

 """)
 ```

-The dataframes to use, can be specified by explicitly passing a dictionary as
+By passing the `scope` parameters, the dataframes to use can be specified
-the `scope` parameter.
+explicitly.
 The example would read
 `fq.select(..., scope={'stores': stores, 'sales': sales})`.

 ## SQL Support